-A bugout camp is incomplete without some right piece of gears for the day.
+A bugout camp is incomplete without some right piece of gear for the day.
 First, you are advised to have a survival knife for menial, and tough-duty jobs; then, you will need something extra for more heavy-duty work.
 In this case, you shouldn’t forget to take an axe along.

-From general knowledge on what axes are used for, it is safe to say that they would come in handy for chopping woods to make fire, and build a shelter.
+From general knowledge of what axes are used for, it is safe to say that they would come in handy for chopping woods to make fire, and build a shelter.
 There is little your survival knife would do; however, an axe would make things easier.
 Surprisingly, these axes are available in different styles, sizes, weights, etc.

 CRKT produced Chogan T-Hawk River Knife Tool a few years ago to be the perfect EDC axe; soon, it became one of the best choices for camping and recreational purposes.
 The “T-hawk” comes from the American Indian tribe, Powhatan, and it means “cutting off with a tool.”
 It is therefore ideal to say that the performance of this axe speaks for itself.

 On the contrary, this axe is not suitable for falling trees or chopping wood like most axes; it has its special use.
 For instance, it is the perfect tool to trim limbs, chop wood into tiny strips, and clear a site.
 So, you may want to be careful when choosing the axe for use.